danieltello3/danieltello3/README.md

 - 👋 Hi, I’m Daniel Tello
-- 👀 I’m interested in Blockchain development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning .net c#
+- 🌱 I’m currently learning AWS

 <!---
 danieltello3/danieltello3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.